stormpath/stormpath-sdk-java/docs/source/forwarded-request.rst

 Forwarded Request
 =================

-If a user has authenticated, either by using a :ref:`login form <login>` or via :ref:`Request Authentication <request authentication>`, the user account's data will be forwarded to any backend origin servers behind the gateway in a request header.
+If a user has authenticated, either by using a :ref:`login form <login>` or via :ref:`Request Authentication <request authentication>`, the user account data will be forwarded to any backend origin servers behind the gateway in a request header.

-The origin server(s) may inspect this request header to discover information about the account.
-This information can be used to customize views, send emails, update user-specific data, or practically anything else you can think of that might be user specific.
+The origin server(s) may inspect this request header to discover information about the user.
+This information can be used to customize views, send emails, update user-specific data, or practically anything else you can think of that might be user-specific.

 This page covers how to customize everything related to this header and its contents.